Cassxbt/Zamacorps/README.md

 ## � Why This Matters for Zama

-ZAMACORPS demonstrates **real-world FHE adoption** in a critical vertical:
+ZACORPS demonstrates **real-world FHE adoption** in a critical vertical:

 1. **Payroll is a $1T+ market** with strict privacy requirements
 2. **Proves FHE is production-ready** for confidential business logic